Communication-Efficient Collaborative Regret Minimization in Multi-Armed Bandits: Abstract

 \section{Abstract}

-In this paper, we study the collaborative learning model, which concerns the tradeoff between {\em parallelism} and {\em communication overhead} in multi-agent reinforcement learning.
-For a fundamental problem in bandit theory, regret minimization in multi-armed bandits, we present the first and almost tight tradeoffs between the number of rounds of communication between the agents and the regret of the collaborative learning process.
+In this paper, we study the collaborative learning model, which concerns the tradeoff between {\em parallelism} and {\em communication overhead} in multi-agent multi-armed bandits.
+For regret minimization in multi-armed bandits, we present the first set of tradeoffs between the number of rounds of communication among the agents and the regret of the collaborative learning process.